ctools/ctools/doc/source/users/tutorials/1dc/first_stacked.rst

    Algorithm for defining energy bins (FILE|LIN|LOG) [LOG] Start value for first energy bin in TeV [0.1]
-   Stop value for last energy bin in TeV [100.0] Number of energy bins (1-200) [20]
+   Stop value for last energy bin in TeV [100.0] Number of energy bins (1-200) [20] 30
    Output counts cube file [cntcube.fits]

-This creates a 3-dimensional counts cube in Galactic coordinates, centred on the Galactic centre and 6 degrees x 6 degrees wide, with 20 logarithmically spaced energy bins between 100 GeV and 100 TeV.
+The :ref:`ctbin` tool creates a 3-dimensional counts cube in Galactic coordinates, centred on the Galactic centre and 6 degrees x 6 degrees wide, with 30 logarithmically spaced energy bins between 100 GeV and 100 TeV.

-As next step you have to compute the effective response function for the counts cube.
-The effective response function is composed of an exposure cube, a point spread function cube, and a background cube.
-You generate the cubes by typing
+Since the :ref:`ctbin` tool combines observations that potentially have different
+:ref:`instrument response functions <glossary_irf>`
+and exposure times into a single counts cube, you have to compute the effective
+:ref:`instrument response function <glossary_irf>`
+for this counts cube before you can analyse the data.
+For each component of the
+:ref:`instrument response function <glossary_irf>`
+there is a specific tool to perform this computation.

+First, :ref:`ctexpcube` computes the exposure of the stacked counts cube which is the effective area multiplied by the livetime for each observation.
+You run :ref:`ctexpcube` as follows:

 .. code-block:: bash